 Here they are, courtesy of a 12x zoom:

 There was a classic moment on my hike...
 I'd been looking at the different cacti I passed all day, especially one that looked like it didn't have any spines.
 Its pads looked smooth and slightly squishy, like inviting green gel packs.
 So I touched one.
 I squeezed it between my fingers and I rubbed the lovely soft, spineless skin.
-Then I pulled my hand back and notice that I did, in fact, have tiny hairlike spines all over both thumb and finger.
+Then I pulled my hand back and notice that I had tiny hairlike spines all over both thumb and finger.
 Lots of them.
 Good job!
 That's why I always bring the tick tweezers.

 And here now are some more photos from later that day.
 Besides the Joshua trees and other yucca, there were also pink-spined barrel cacti, junipers and pinyon pine and their twisted skeletons, and lovely panoramas of greener-than-expected valleys between the great jumbled piles of rocks.